sourcegraph/about/company/okrs/index.md

 1. The `Objective as 1 sentence.` is a pithy, informal summary of the objective, not an exhaustive and precise definition or description of the implementation.
 For example:
    - Good: `Automate time-consuming ops and support tasks.`
    - Bad: `Write scripts for headless browser testing of release grid items and update sourcegraph/sourcegraph and sourcegraph/deploy-sourcegraph CI pipelines to execute these scripts.`
-1. The `Key result, key result, key result.` is a list of 1-3 key results (the fewer the better) that have precise definitions.
+1. The `Key result, key result, key result.` is a list of 1-3 key results that have precise definitions.
    - Quantitative key results are ideal, but if they aren't appropriate for the objective, don't try to force it.
 Instead, choose a key result that is clear in its reliance on someone's judgment.
    - If a key result has a complex definition (more than a few words), link to a handbook page with the precise definition instead of inlining it in the OKR list.
    - Key results can be links to issues or [RFCs](../../handbook/engineering/rfcs/index.md).